microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/controlscore.md

 #  controlScore resource type

-This resource contains a tenant score and description for an individual control.
+Contains a tenant score and description for an individual control.

 ## Properties